 We live in a historic period in which the US economy is experiencing a massive inflow of money.
 This tidal wave will have a meaningful impact on all investments, including gold.
 To understand why, one must first understand the M1 and M2 money supply.

 The M1 money supply is a measure of currency in an economy.
 This category includes physical currency, demand deposits, negotiable order of withdraw accounts, and travelers’ checks.
 These are forms of currency that are highly liquid because they can be used almost immediately for a purchase.

 In contrast, the M2 money supply represents the total amount of both the M1 supply and “near money” which includes less liquid assets like savings accounts, money market accounts, and certificates of deposit.
 The Federal Reserve has the power to influence the M2 money supply by using a variety of tools.
 For example, the Fed can change the reserve ratio which dictates the amount of reserves a bank must carry against total deposits.
 When the ratio drops banks are in a position to increase their lending which drives up the money supply.
 Additionally, the Fed can raise or lower the discount rate which influences the money supply because with a lower rate it becomes more affordable for banks to borrow more.
-The Fed can also purchase issued securities like Treasury bills from banks which will also increase the money supply.
+The Federal Reserve can also purchase issued securities like Treasury bills from banks which will also increase the M2 money supply.

 In mid March of this year, the US saw a dramatic increase in the amount of M2 money in our economy.
 In fact, when compared to the same point in 2019, the M2 supply has increased approximately 12%, representing the largest jump in over a decade.